 Another highly beneficial outcome of a well-prepared market assessment is the identification and quantification of trends and other developments (e.g. pending legislation) that may affect the market under consideration.
 For example, a certain market may currently enjoy a certain level of demand that, for various factors, is actually anticipated to diminish gradually over the next 10 years to a level that will not be sufficient to sustain the product line in question.
 Conversely, there may be a piece of legislation in the works which, if passed, will dramatically increase the need for a particular service that is now only a nominal source of profit.
 Of course, in some cases, market conditions are relatively static.
 Nevertheless, awareness of salient trends and potential future developments is invaluable for staying ahead of (and, where possible, capitalizing upon) shifting market dynamics.

-As well, a well-researched market assessment provides the "hard data" with which to formulate sound sales projections.
+As well, a well-researched market assessment provides the data with which to formulate sound sales projections.
 Multiple studies throughout the world have proven that, although sales may not always conform to projections, the effort to meet higher yet attainable targets spurs greater productivity and, ultimately, superior bottom-line results.
-Indeed, sales projections should "stretch" the company to some degree but still remain within the realm of feasibility as established by the results of the assessment.
-Indeed, such a "sweet spot" can only be identified in the context of both the business’ operations and the overall market environment during the period being forecasted.
+Indeed, sales projections should stretch the company to some degree but still remain within the realm of feasibility as established by the results of the assessment.
+Indeed, such a sweet spot can only be identified in the context of both the business’ operations and the overall market environment during the period being forecasted.

 Strategy regarding the critical areas of market identification, market adaptation, setting sales targets, and other salient issues, is only as effective as the data that forms its basis.
-If strategy is reliant upon assumptions, "what’s worked in the past", and general inertia, the enterprise is always vulnerable to conditions that were entirely unanticipated by management – but apparent to an objective (i.e. third party) market analyst.
+If strategy is reliant upon assumptions and past experience, the enterprise is always vulnerable to conditions that were unanticipated by management – but apparent to an objective market analyst.
 That is why, to a large degree, the effectiveness of a firm’s marketing mechanisms is dictated by the thoroughness and independence of its market intelligence.
-The best explorers only use the highest quality maps and navigational equipment to reach their destinations.
+The best navigators only use the highest quality maps and navigational equipment to reach their destinations.
 Similarly, success-oriented firms rely upon professional market assessments to help navigate their way to desired results.